top of page

 Notes: The 1.5-litre turbo petrol is brand-new — worth waiting for detailed reviews if you’re cautious.
 The diesel is a tried-and-tested Tata unit.
 Tata’s DCT had mixed reports earlier but is smooth and good for city use.

-Platform & drivetrain: The old Sierra used a body-on-frame layout; the new one is a monocoque.
+The old Sierra used a body-on-frame layout; the new one is a monocoque.
 The new Sierra is FWD for now — AWD is planned for the future.

-If you want an SUV that stands out with bold design, premium interiors and solid feature content, the Sierra is a very strong contender.
-The final verdict will depend on Tata’s delivery, sales support and long-term ownership feedback — but on paper and in first impressions, the Sierra impresses.
+If you want an SUV that stands out with bold design, premium interiors, and solid feature content, the Sierra is a very strong contender.
+The final verdict will depend on Tata’s delivery, sales support, and long-term ownership feedback.
+But on paper and in first impressions, the Sierra impresses.

 Comments